-Procedure Comments 1.
-Determine whether the institution has a culture that contributes to the effectiveness of the information contributes to the effectiveness of the information GOOLINITY MAGAMAM security program.
-Determine whether the institution's board and management understand and support information security and provide appropriate resources for the implementation of an effective security program.
-Determine whether the information security program is integrated with the institution's lines of business, support functions, and management of third parties.
-Review for indicators of an effective information security culture (e.g., method of introducing new business initiatives and manner in which the institution holds lines of business and employees accountable for promoting information security).
-2. Determine whether the board, or a committee of the board, is responsible for overseeing the development, implementation, and maintenance of the institution's information security program.
-Determine whether the institution's board and senior management maintain an IT or Risk committee, whose members are responsible for risk management decisions, including information security and cybersecurity. • Determine whether the institution's board and or management exercise appropriate governance over critical third-party relationships.
-Determine whether the board holds management accountable for the following: Central oversight and coordination.
+Dr ocedure Comments Comments 1.
+Determine whether the institution has a culture that contributes to the effectiveness of the information security program. • Determine whether the institution's board and management understand and support information security and provide appropriate resources for the implementation of an effective security program. • Determine whether the information security program is integrated with the institution's lines of business, support functions, and management of third parties. • Review for indicators of an effective information security culture (e.g., method of introducing new business initiatives and manner in which the institution holds lines of business and employees accountable for promoting information security).
+2. Determine whether the board, or a committee of the board, is responsible for overseeing the development, implementation, and maintenance of the institution's information security program. • Determine whether the institution's board and senior management maintain an IT or Risk committee, whose members are responsible for risk management decisions, including information security and cybersecurity.Determine whether the institution's board and or management exercise appropriate governance over critical third-party relationships.
+3 Determine whether the board holds management ] . accountable for the following: Central oversight and coordination.
 Assignment of responsibility.
 Support of the information security program.
 Effectiveness of the information security program.
-Effective management and escalation of risks identified by the program identified by the program.
-Testing and assurance activities verifying the effectiveness of the information security program effectiveness of the information security program.
+Effective management and escalation of risks identified by the program.
+Testing and assurance activities verifying the effectiveness of the information security program.
 4. Determine whether the board approves a written information security program and receives a report on the effectiveness of the information security program at least annually.
+Determine whether the report to the a reast announg.
 Determine whether the report to the

-Procedure Comments

-board describes the overall status of the information security program and discusses material matters related to the program such as the following: Risk assessment process, including threat identification and assessment.
-Risk management and control decisions.
-Service provider arrangements.
-Results of security operations activities and summaries of assurance reports.
+Procedure Comments board describes the overall status of the information security program and discusses material matters related to the program such as the following: • Risk assessment process, including threat identification and assessment. • Risk management and control decisions. • Service provider arrangements. • Results of security operations activities and summaries of assurance reports.
 Security breaches or violations and management's responses.
-Recommendations for changes or updates to the information security program.
-Due diligence reviews for critical service providers, including any periodic analysis of their financial condition and control environment.
-Determine whether management responsibilities are appropriate and include the following: Implementation of the information security training program.
-Implementation of the information security program by clearly communicating responsibilities and holding appropriate individuals accountable for carrying out these responsibilities.
-Establishment of appropriate policies, standards, and procedures to support the information security program.
-Participation in assessing the effect of security threats or incidents on the institution and its business lines and processes.
-Delineation of clear lines of responsibility and communication of accountability for information security.
-Comments
+Recommendations for changes or updates to the information security program. • Due diligence reviews for critical service providers, including any periodic analysis of their financial condition and control environment.
+5. Determine whether management responsibilities are appropriate and include the following: • Implementation of the information security training program. • Implementation of the information security program by clearly communicating responsibilities and holding appropriate individuals accountable for carrying out these responsibilities. • Establishment of appropriate policies, standards, and procedures to support the information security program. • Participation in assessing the effect of security threats or incidents on the institution and its business lines and processes. • Delineation of clear lines of responsibility and communication of accountability for information security. • Adherence to risk thresholds established by the board relating to information security threats or incidents, including those relating to cybersecurity. • Oversight of risk mitigation activities that support the information security program. • Establishment of appropriate segregation of duties. • Coordination of both information and physical security.

-· · · · · · · · · · · · · · · · · · ·